Medicare: You and Your Options

 Enrolling in Medicare

-The Annual Enrollment Period, or AEP, lasts from October 15 to December 7.
+Annual Enrollment Period (October 15-December 7): The annual enrollment period (AEP) lasts from October 15 to December 7.
 During that time, you can enroll in a new plan or make changes to your plan, like switching to a different Medicare Advantage plan.

 Additional Resources